nicehash/NiceHashMiner/README.md

 DeviceDetection\DisableDetectionNVidia3X | true or false | Set it to true if you would like to skip the detection of NVidia3.X GPUs.
 DeviceDetection\DisableDetectionNVidia2X | true or false | Set it to true if you would like to skip the detection of NVidia2.X GPUs.
 DeviceDetection\DisableDetectionAMD | true or false | Set it to true if you would like to skip the detection of AMD GPUs.
+DisableAMDTempControl | true or false | Set it to true to disable AMD Temperature Control.
+DisableDefaultOptimizations | true or false | Set it to true to disable all default optimization settings, making mining potentially more stable but significantly slower.
 AutoScaleBTCValues | true or false | Set it to true if you wish to see the BTC values autoscale to the appropriate scale.
 StartMiningWhenIdle | true or false | Automatically start mining when computer is idle and stop mining when computer is being used.
 MinIdleSeconds | number | When StartMiningWhenIdle is set to true, MinIdleSeconds tells how many seconds computer has to be idle before mining starts.